 - “How do my current actions or responses challenge each of us?”
 For example, when a child has had a hard day at school, they may refuse to get ready the next morning.
-Sometimes as parents, we may nag, and then it escalates to yelling, and we arrive at school late.
+Sometimes as a parent or someone in a parenting role, you may nag, and then it escalates to yelling, and you arrive at school late.
 Ask, “What was challenging at school that makes you not want to return?
 How can we address that problem to help you deal with what happened so that you feel okay about going back?”

 Step 2.
 Teach New Skills by Interactive Modeling

-Because stress is such an integral experience in our daily lives, we may not consider how it can influence every aspect of our day.
-Learning about what developmental milestones a child is working on whether they are physical, cognitive, social, or emotional, can help a parent know when their ages and stages might be the cause of their stress.2 Here are some examples:
+Because stress is such an integral experience in daily life, you may not consider how it can influence every aspect of your day.
+Learning about what developmental milestones your child is working on can help you know when their age might be contributing to their stress.2

 - Six-year-olds can feel anxious as they want to do well in school and at home.
 They may be highly competitive and criticize peers while being sensitive to being criticized themselves.
 They care about friendships and may have worries related to those relationships.
 They may be clumsy sometimes and require more time for fine and large motor skill activities.